moiatgit/rustbook/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-24/src/main.rs}}
 ```

-<span class="caption">Listing 10-24: A struct that holds a reference, requiring
+<span class="caption">Llistat 10-24: A struct that holds a reference, requiring
 a lifetime annotation</span>

 This struct has the single field `part` that holds a string slice, which is a